zlatko-michailov/abc/README.md

 Keep an eye on the `abc` [repo](https://github.com/zlatko-michailov/abc) for updates.
 You can follow the above procedure to install multiple versions of `abc` side by side, so you can easily evaluate new versions.

-### Tagging
-Tagging is the assignment of unique numbers to places in the code, typically to arguments passed to exceptions and log entries.
-That way, each log entry or exception could be pinpointed to the place in the code where it originated.